eGangotri/eGangotri/README.md

  In case Chromedriver gets outdated, get latest from https://sites.google.com/a/chromium.org/chromedriver/downloads

- and dump it in Home Directory\chromedriver\chromedriver.exe and use this as the path in java -Dwebdriver.chrome.driver....
+ and dump it in Home Directory\eGangotri\chromedriver\chromedriver.exe and use this as the path in java -Dwebdriver.chrome.driver....